mbfoss/gittools.nvim/README.md

 - Each conflict's first marker line shows its position, `[2/5]`; `]x` / `[x` echo it as they move.
-- Resolving echoes how many are left; clearing the last one — by map or by hand — says so, as the cue to `:w`.
+- Resolving echoes how many are left; clearing the last one, by map or by hand, says so, as the cue to `:w`.
 - Buffer-local to `$MERGED`, and act on the conflict the cursor is *inside*: outside a region they do nothing rather than reach for the next one down, since they rewrite whole blocks.
 - Outside a conflict `x` is the plain builtin delete-character, with no `'timeoutlen'` wait; only inside a conflict is it a prefix, and there a lone `x` still deletes once the timeout lapses.
-So outside a conflict `xc` reads as vim reads it — a delete plus a pending change operator.
+So outside a conflict `xc` reads as vim reads it: a delete plus a pending change operator.
 - Accepting only edits the buffer; `:w` saves.
-Nothing here stages or checks out — `git mergetool` stages `$MERGED` itself on exit.
+Nothing here stages or checks out; `git mergetool` stages `$MERGED` itself on exit.

 ### Base text <!-- tag: base-text -->